steveclarke/mcp-superthread-plus/docs/project-card-relationship.md

 ## The Correct API Endpoints (DISCOVERED - UNDOCUMENTED!)

-These endpoints are **NOT in SuperThread's public API documentation** but were discovered by inspecting browser network traffic.
+These endpoints are **NOT in Superthread's public API documentation** but were discovered by inspecting browser network traffic.

 ### Add Related Card to Project
 ```